KUPPET Makueni demands structural reforms in JSS

 Hosea 4:6 – Why people still perish for lack of knowledge in the age of information

-Like any other JSS teachers in the country, the Makueni JSS teachers, speaking at Makindu noted that there is need for full autonomy and immediate structural reforms to separate their operations from that of primary.
+Like any other JSS teachers in the country, the Makueni JSS teachers, speaking at Makindu, noted that there is a need for complete autonomy and immediate structural reforms to separate their operations from those of the primary schools.

-They further argued that the governments decision to domicile JSS within primary schools has brought about serious confusion leading to disruption of administration and cocuricular activities.
+They further argued that the government’s decision to domicile JSS within primary schools has caused serious confusion, leading to disruptions in administration and co-curricular activities.

 By Lydia Ngoolo